nguyenvothuan/Machine-Learning/KNN/README.md

 To confirm this property, we can look at the standard deviation of the test set and training set.
 Standard deviation of the test set is higher than that of the training set.

-Extra credit: Now using Gini index instead of Information gain 1.When use on training set:
+Now using Gini index instead of Information gain 1.When use on training set:
 Average Accuracy:  97.16522988505749
 Standard Deviation:  0.6911367586498992